Sweet Thursday (novel): Inspiration for the characters

 Doc was based on Steinbeck's friend Ed Ricketts, a marine biologist and entrepreneur.

 Mack was based on Cannery Row denizen Harold Otis "Gabe" Bicknell.
-A photo of Bricknell was used on the cover of the 1994 paperback edition of the novel.
+A photo of Bicknell was used on the cover of the 1994 paperback edition of the novel.

 Bear Flag Restaurant owner and madam Fauna Flood, as was her sister Dora in the Cannery Row were based on Flora Woods Adams, a bordello owner who also figures in Steinbeck's earlier novel Tortilla Flat and in East of Eden.

 Wide Ida, the proprietor of La Ida Cafe, was based on Edith Luciani, a prostitute from San Francisco who ran the Row's second busiest bordello, which was owned by Woods.
 In both this novel and Cannery Row, La Ida Cafe is not a bordello, unlike the real establishment it was based on.
 Bicknell and McLean occasionally worked for Luciani, as Mack and Eddie did for Wide Ida in the novel.